-Students approved for the Honors Program in International Studies must:
+Students approved for the Honors Program in International Studies must fulfill the following requirements:

-- complete two designated international studies classes or independent studies at the 3000-4000 level as honors classes (6 credit hours). - complete a two-semester honors thesis project with a faculty mentor (6 credit hours), taking IS 4750 and IS 4850 - earn a B or better in each honors course. - maintain a major GPA of 3.25 or higher.
+- complete two designated international studies classes or independent studies at the 3000 and 4000 levels as honors classes (6 credit hours). - complete a two-semester honors thesis project with a faculty mentor (6 credit hours), taking IS 4750 and IS 4850 - earn a B or better in each honors course - maintain a major GPA of 3.25 or higher.

-Qualified students interested in beginning honors-level work in their freshman or sophomore years are encouraged to apply to the Honors College for advanced study in general education.
+Qualified students interested in beginning honors-level work in their freshman or sophomore year are encouraged to apply to the Honors College for advanced study in general education.
 See the Honors College section of this catalog for further details.